 Saying 'No" to a possible client can seem counter-intuitive but in the long-term will benefit your business.
 The time and effort you put into working with people or businesses that want something for nothing will only lead to additional clients that want the same thing.
 You have to set the bar for your business.
 Do you want to make a profit?
 If so then you have to say No to the "opportunities" that aren't going to further your goals and profits.

-Victor H. Schlosser is a photographer, artist, speaker, and writer.
-He writes about Photography, Marketing, and the Internet, with articles being published both online and in print.
+Victor H. Schlosser is a photographer, videographer, and speaker.
+He writes about Photography, Marketing, and Networking, with articles being published both online and in print.

 This report © Copyright 2012, Victor H. Schlosser - All Rights Reserved